 2,500 penguins live and play on the beach at Simon’s Town and you are allowed to hang out with them.
 If you are brave enough to swim in the freezing water, you can also play Marco Polo with them.

 The penguins are unfazed by the tourists sitting amongst them on the rocks and are happy for you to get up close for a photo.

 Boulder’s is a picturesque beach, with boardwalks for you to walk along to view the mating, nesting, and sunbathing penguins.
 Simon’s Town is on the Cape Peninsula not far from Cape Town.

-I could write thousands of words on things to do in Eastern and Southern Africa.
+I could write thousands of words on things to do in Southern & Eastern Africa.
 Have you been?